purushothamgowthu/A-gallery-of-interesting-Jupyter-Notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 * [matta, d3.js-based visualizations in the IPython Notebook](http://nbviewer.ipython.org/github/carnby/matta/blob/master/examples/Basic%20Examples.ipynb), by [Eduardo Graells-Garrido](http://carnby.github.io/).

+* [Clustergrammer Interactive Heatmap and DataFrame Viewer](http://nbviewer.jupyter.org/github/MaayanLab/clustergrammer-widget/blob/master/Running_clustergrammer_widget.ipynb) This Python notebook shows a simple example of how to visualize a matrix file and Pandas DataFrame as an interactive heatmap (built using D3.js) using the Jupyter Widget [Clustergrammer](http://clustergrammer.readthedocs.io/clustergrammer_widget.html) (see [paper](https://www.nature.com/articles/sdata2017151)).

 ### Mathematics

 * [Linear algebra with Cython](http://nbviewer.ipython.org/github/carljv/cython_testing/blob/master/cython_linalg.ipynb).
 A tutorial that styles the notebook differently to show that you can produce high-quality typography online with the Notebook.
 By Carl Vogel.